 - Advanced troubleshooting: Cable testing to see if all the pairs are crimped correctly, Ability to see which client is connected to which port & a Packet capture utility to analyze traffic between a switch port and wired clients.

-- There is not much really, one thing I wished it had was the ability to setup the packet shaping for an entire SSID rather than an individual client on a per AP level, this might be bit hard to explain, for, e.g., our wireless is comprised of different SSIDs and each SSID is tagged with a particular VLAN, so it would have been beneficial for us if we could set it up to assign a certain amount of bandwidth for the entire SSID, meaning we don’t want the whole student SSID to cross more than 30 Mb in total which is not possible, you would need something like a blue coat packet shaper to achieve this.
+- There is not much really, one thing I wished it had was the ability to set up the packet shaping for an entire SSID rather than an individual client on a per-AP level, this might be a bit hard to explain, for, e.g., our wireless is comprised of different SSIDs and each SSID is tagged with a particular VLAN, so it would have been beneficial for us if we could set it up to assign a certain amount of bandwidth for the entire SSID, meaning we don’t want the whole student SSID to cross more than 30 Mb in total which is not possible, you would need something like a blue coat packet shaper to achieve this.

 - Weird issues with AP’s not accepting clients

 - Some settings take a few seconds maybe even like a minute to get pushed to the APs because they are cloud managed the settings take a while to travel all the way from the internet to our local AP, even things like restarting the AP’s take longer than expected in some cases.